Aznil Nawawi

-Yang Berbahagia Datuk Aznil bin Haji Nawawi (born 6 November 1962), better known as Aznil Nawawi (sometimes he credited as Aznil Haji Nawawi, Aznil or Pak Nil), is a Malaysian TV host, singer and actor.
+Aznil bin Nawawi (born 6 November 1962), better known as Aznil Nawawi (sometimes he credited as Aznil Haji Nawawi, Aznil or Pak Nil), is a Malaysian TV host, singer and actor.

 He won the Best Talk Show Award at the Asian Television Awards 2005 in Singapore.
 In 2011, he marked 30 years of being involved in the local entertainment scene such as Akademi Fantasia.

 Background

 Aznil was born in Kampung Datuk Keramat, Kuala Lumpur.
 He graduated from University of Malaya with a Bachelor of Economics degree.
 He started his career in 1990 as a broadcaster and a media reporter with TV3.

 He first started doing news in broadcasting industry, then moved to hosting in 1992.
 Pop Kuiz was the first program he hosts.
 In 1994, he hosted Melodi and Teleskop.

 He then made the move to Astro Ria television channel, which also marked his entry as creative director for the channel.
 One of his more popular projects is his involvement with the reality programme, Akademi Fantasia.

 In May 2007, Aznil said he wouldn't be back to host the highly-popular programme after hosting it for five consecutive seasons.

 His exclusive contract as a creative consultant with Astro was to expire in September 2007.